What is casting?

 f) Gravity Die Casting

 g) Vacuum Die Casting

 j) Continual Casting

 The control of the entire casting operation plays a very important role in ensuring quality casting.
-Inspection of casting must be done regularly or in compliance with any regulations.
-As such, inspection and testing of casting is classified into five categories.
+Third-Party Inspection of casting must be done regularly or in compliance with any regulations.
+As such, Third-Party Inspection or in-house inspection and testing of casting are classified into five categories.
 These are as follows:

 a) Casting Finish

 d) Chemical Composition